speechbrain/speechbrain/recipes/LibriSpeech/ASR/ctc/README.md

-# LibriSpeech ASR with wav2vec + ctc.
+# LibriSpeech ASR with ctc models.
 This folder contains the scripts to train a wav2vec based system using LibriSpeech.
 You can download LibriSpeech at http://www.openslr.org/12